Sea turtles have always been her favorite animal.

-And he will never forget Reannah’s desire to meet sea turtles.
+And I will never forget Reannah’s desire to meet sea turtles.

-“The Lord had really been working on me about getting deeper into wildlife conservation with our program.
-I have been involved with endangered wildlife my entire professional life at many levels but not until we met this young lady did I put the dots together how Wild Wishes would connect to conservation.”
+I have been involved with endangered wildlife my entire professional life at many levels but not until we met this young lady did I put the dots together how Wild Wishes would connect to conservation.

 Each young person coming through the program will have an opportunity to choose from a list of endangered species they would like to help.
-Moore and his team have vetted numerous organizations who work with them and they will make a small donation in the child’s name to that cause.
+We have vetted numerous organizations who work with them and they will make a small donation in the child’s name to that cause.

 Who better to help wildlife facing immense challenges than children facing challenges themselves?

-Not only will children in the program on top of their wish encounter get a donation to an endangered species cause in their name but they will also have an opportunity to be part of a special mentoring program.
+Not only will children in the program on top of their wish encounter get a donation to an endangered species cause in their name but they will also have an opportunity to be part of a special mentoring program called World Wildlife Champions.